-Some people use auto dealerships for repair and maintenance to their car, and there are certainly some advantages to doing that.
+Some people use auto dealerships for all their repairs and maintenance to their car, and there are certainly some advantages to doing that.
 There are benefits to having technicians who only work on your brand vehicle make the repairs.
 Dealerships often have the best diagnostic equipment, and they attract and retain some of the best technicians in the industry because of higher wages, benefits, and often better working conditions.
 Many dealerships offer loan cars, which people seem to like.
 However, all that comes at a price to the consumer, and many prefer to use a non-dealership shop.

 So how can you find a good garage that won’t take advantage of you, and fix your car right the first time, on time?

 You can get online and see ratings for independent repair shops, but often those are manipulated.
 I prefer the good old-fashioned word of mouth method.
 Ask friends, family, neighbors, and co-workers if they know a good place.
 You’ll likely get some good ideas about places, and if someone has had a bad experience, you’ll probably get an earful and also find out where not to go.

-ASE stands for the National Institute for Automotive Service Excellence, which tests technician’s knowledge after they have worked in their field for two years minimally.
+ASE stands for the National Institute for Automotive Service Excellence, which tests a technician’s knowledge after he or she has worked in his or her field for two years minimally.
 ASE tests specialized fields such as air conditioning, engine repair, tune-ups, brakes, diesel engines, and the list goes on and on.
 The tests are not easy by any stretch; it takes studying and practical experience.
-After a group of tests are completed, a technician can earn a Master classification, which they usually proudly wear on their uniform.
+After a group of tests are completed, a technician can earn a Master classification, which he or she usually proudly wears on the uniform.
 ASE Master technicians have to re-certify every five years.
-If a technician goes to the time and trouble to become a Master, they are usually the highest paid, and most dedicated to their field.
+If a technician goes to the time and trouble to become a Master, he or she is usually the highest paid, and most dedicated to their field.

-Ask about Repair Estimates, Test Drives, Wrecker Services and Insurance:
+Ask about Repair Estimates, Test Drives, Wrecker Services and Insurance

 Just like when buying a car, building a relationship with your garage is critical, it will make the difference between an unpleasant experience and a good experience.
 If you use a dealership, get to know your service advisor and go to the same one each visit.
 This will save you a lot of time, and you will feel better about your service experience.